Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 <h1 align="center">MS2</h1>

-This is a trivia website using the jService api and string-similarity api.
-Designed to be eye-catching, responsive & interactive.
+This is a trivia website using the jService API and string-similarity API Designed to be eye-catching, interactive & fun.

 ![Multi-Device MockUp](documentation/images/multidevicedisplay.png)